Personality Disorders and Addiction

 Treating Co-Occurring Personality and Substance Use Disorders

 Personality disorders and co-occurring addictions can be difficult to treat, but recovery is possible — especially when both conditions are treated at the same time.
-People who receive dual diagnosis care at specialized rehab facilities are more likely to move on to healthier, more productive living patterns.
+People who receive care for co-occurring disorders at specialized rehab facilities are more likely to move on to healthier, more productive living patterns.
 In the New Jersey area, you can find this help at The Recovery Village Cherry Hill at Cooper.

 Our licensed, accredited treatment center provides both inpatient and outpatient services for addiction and a variety of mental health disorders.
 Contact us today to speak with a knowledgeable representative and learn more about treatment programs that can work well for your needs.